unovue/radix-vue/docs/content/components/date-picker.md

 ### Arrow

 An optional arrow element to render alongside the popover.
-This can be used to help visually link the anchor with the <Code>DatePickerContent</Code>.
-Must be rendered inside <Code>DatePickerContent</Code>.
+This can be used to help visually link the anchor with the `DatePickerContent`.
+Must be rendered inside `DatePickerContent`.

 <!-- @include: @/meta/DatePickerArrow.md -->